Off-duty deputy gets probation in Washington County shooting

-FAYETTEVILLE -- An off-duty Adair County, Okla., deputy who shot a Washington County man in September pleaded guilty Friday as part of a plea bargain in Washington County Circuit Court.
+FAYETTEVILLE -- An off-duty Adair County, Okla., deputy who shot a Washington County man in September pleaded guilty Friday as part of a plea agreement in Washington County Circuit Court.

 Travis Adams, 33, of Lincoln pleaded guilty to aggravated assault and was sentenced to five years of probation.

-Aggravated assault is a Class D felony punishable by up to six years in prison and $10,000 in fines.
+Aggravated assault is a Class D felony punishable by up to six years in prison and a fine of up to $10,000.

 Prosecutors said Adams fired several rounds from his firearm during an altercation Sept.
 3, exposing others to death or serious injury.